 There’s value having students experience learning in a variety of ways, and even growing skills and strategies for different approaches and scenarios.
 Active reading strategies help with processing text.
 Note-taking practice can help process auditory information, and using technology such as recording and speech to text can also be a great tool to discover.
 Learning how to work independently is important.
 Learning how to work with others, or even to oversee a group in a project management capacity, can develop valuable skills.
 Some students will be more capable of using certain learning approaches than others, both due to learning needs and preferences.

 Why would preferences matter?

-What it comes down to is this: emotions count.
-If you get a student who needs to be detoxed from previous experience, or who is coming to you from trauma or simply a poor self-image as a learner, having that student begin the learning process in ways most comfortable and manageable could be vital for that student to move toward a growth mindset.
+What it comes down to is this: emotions matter.
+If you get a student who needs to be detoxed from previous experiences, or who is coming to you from trauma, or who simply has a poor self-image as a learner, having that student begin the learning process in ways most comfortable and manageable could be vital for that student to move toward a growth mindset.
 Some students don’t have bootstraps; and if they did, what happens when you try to lift yourself up by your own bootstraps?
 You fall.
 That’s the original meaning of this phrase.

 Emotions impact motivation, as well as the ability to learn in the moment no matter how motivated.
 Affirmation, being seen or validated, and gaining a sense of self-awareness can lead to an empowered learner.
 A sense that success is possible – an increasing internal locus of control – and that one’s own unique strengths and traits are valuable, makes it easier to try.
 Starting with preferred ways of learning, experiencing success and building upon that foundation, can put the student in the position to stretch and try new things later.
 It’s part of a complete recipe for success.